pawbz/pawbz.github.io/docs/software.md

 ## Programming Utils
 * A Makefile to Automatically Compile f90 Source Files with Dependencies
+* A [guide](http://www.stochasticlifestyle.com/finalizing-julia-package-documentation-testing-coverage-publishing/) to finalize your julia package.

 ## Signal Processing
 * Construct a Minimum Phase Butter-Worth Filter in Using Log Spectra